netzpirat/guard-cucumber/README.md

 end
 ```

-There is a section with alternative configurations in the [Wiki](https://github.com/netzpirat/guard-cucumber/wiki/Spork-configurations).
+There is a section with alternative configurations on the [Wiki](https://github.com/netzpirat/guard-cucumber/wiki/Spork-configurations).

 ## Development